notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 ---
-title: Configuration Files Syntax
+title: Configuration Files
 linktitle: config-files
 weight: 115
 ---

-# Syntax for the XML-based Configuration Files
+# Configuration Files

 Notepad++ offers a comprehensive user interface to review or change most of its settings.
 However, there are some special cases where it is worthwhile to edit the configuration files directly, including: